 Swati: I read about it.
 Newspapers mostly.
 Though I have to admit I am not doing much of it lately!

 The New Savvy: What are the biggest obstacles to planning your portfolio?

 Swati: I guess it is a lack of information.

 The New Savvy: What will you like to learn more financially?

 Swati: Being able to know more about investment options to take the right decisions.
 Don’t we all wish we knew how to do it!

 The New Savvy: How do you think modern women can be more fulfilled in their lives?

 Swati: Modern women want it all – families, career, travel, friends.
-It’s not impossible, but if you learn to let go of the instinct to control everything in your life, that will lead to more freedom and fulfillment.
+It’s not impossible, but if you learn to let go of the instinct to control everything in your life, that will lead to more freedom and fulfilment.

 The New Savvy: Do you believe in the traditional roles of men and women?